-From Nintendo to Lego, what deals can you expect in Aldi’s Black Friday sale
+From Nintendo to Lego, here’s what to expect in Aldi’s Black Friday sale

 What is Black Friday?

-Traditionally, Black Friday is a one-day, in-store shopping event to mark the start of the Christmas season after Thanksgiving in the US.
+Traditionally, Black Friday was a one-day, in-store shopping event to mark the start of the Christmas season after Thanksgiving in the US.
 However, in 2010, Amazon first brought the sale to our shores.

 The event really gained traction in 2013 when Asda introduced its first Black Friday sale.
-And now, many UK retailers have followed suit, offering huge discounts on big-name brands such as Apple, Dyson, and Samsung as well own-brand products both in-store and online.
+And now, many UK retailers have followed suit, offering huge discounts on big-name brands such as Apple, Dyson, and Samsung as well as own-brand products both in-store and online.

-For our extensive list of retailers that took part in Black Friday 2020, you can read our guide here – make sure to bookmark it too, because once brands start talking about the sales later in the year, we will be updating it regularly with all the latest discounts.
+For our extensive list of retailers that took part in Black Friday 2020, you can read our guide here.
+Also check out our Black Friday 2021 liveblog here.
+Make sure to bookmark these pages too, because we will be updating you regularly with all the latest discounts.

 What’s the history of Black Friday?